slackapi/deno-slack-sdk/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about the functionality of this project
+about: Ask a question about this project
 title: '[QUERY] <title>'
 label: question
 ---